Particular/GitHubReleaseNotes/README.md

 ReleaseNotesCompiler
 ====================

-In order to improve the quality for our release notes we'll generate them based on the relevant github issues.
+In order to improve the quality for our release notes we'll generate them based on the relevant Github issues.

 ### Conventions